SwiftSeal/HISS/README.md

 ```
 6. If running in a cluster environment, create a profile

 Snakemake is able to leverage your clusters job scheduler to submit and monitor the jobs it runs.
 This can be done manually, but many profiles are already available at <https://github.com/Snakemake-Profiles>.
 These require cookiecutter to be installed as described below.
+Ensure that your created profile defaults to use condato leverage the conda yamls provided by the workflow.

 ```bash
 # Using base conda